rubocop/rubocop/manual/cops.md

 Naming cops check for naming issue of your code, such as method name, constant name, file name, etc.

-### Performance

-Performance cops catch Ruby idioms which are known to be slower than another, semantically equivalent idiom.

 ### Security

 Security cops checks for method calls and constructs which are known to be